Trade Agreements (Parliamentary Scrutiny and Farming) Bill

 Overview

 This bill aims to increase parliamentary scrutiny of trade agreements and ensure that UK agricultural, environmental, and animal welfare standards are considered during negotiations.
-It requires parliamentary approval for new trade deals and mandates reports assessing the impact of potential agreements on farming and the environment.
+It mandates parliamentary approval for new trade deals and requires reports on the potential impact of agreements on farming and the environment.

 Description